uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/digital-media/sections/areas-of-opportunity/en_US.md

 ---
 **Creative disruption is driving digital advertising**

 The size of the UK digital advertising market was 7.2 billion GBP in 2014.
-Mobile advertising increased to £1.6 billion; that's up 63% on the previous year.
+Mobile advertising increased to 1.6 billion GBP; that's up 63% on the previous year.

 Delivering targeted and effective advertising has also generated new business segments which are thriving here.
 That means many new opportunities for market entrants in areas such as programmatic trading, native advertising and analytics.